Programmatic Access for Hosted Websites

 Test the Connection

-To test whether your service account works, try sending the credentials.
-In your CLI, enter the following:
+To test whether your service account works, send the credential from your CLI using the token location you configured in Step 3.3:

-In the console, navigate from Home > Events.
-You should see your latest Service Account access activity, and you can view further details in the JSON log of the Events Log Viewer (example below).
+In the console, navigate from Home > Events (Private Access view).
+You should see your latest Service Account access activity, and you can view further details in the JSON log of the Events Viewer.
+Denied attempts also appear here, which is the first place to look when an integration stops working.
+You can also open the Service Account itself (Directory > Service Accounts > select the account) and review its Access Activity tab.